yoelmartinfornieles/ecommerce/README.md

 ## Authors & contributors

-The original setup of this repository is by The Tooly team inc.
+The original setup of this repository is by Yoel Martin Fornieles.

-For a full list of all authors and contributors, check [the contributor's page](https://github.com/yoelmartinfornieles/prj-toolsharing-back/contributors).
+For a full list of all authors and contributors, check [the contributor's page](https://github.com/yoelmartinfornieles/ecommerce/contributors).

 ## Security

-Tooly follows good practices of security, but 100% security can't be granted in software.
-Tooly is provided **"as is"** without any **warranty**.
+theSTORYshop follows good practices of security, but 100% security can't be granted in software. theSTORYshop is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more info, please refer to the [security](docs/SECURITY.md)._